Cyfrin/Updraft/courses/advanced-python-vyper-smart-contract-development/1-moccasin-nft/9-deploying-to-zksync/+page.md

 **Add the Deployed Smart Contract to our MetaMask Account**

 We need to add the deployed smart contract to our MetaMask account so that we can interact with it.

 First, we need to add the Era Test Node to MetaMask as a custom network.

 1. Go to MetaMask and click the "Add a custom network" button.
 2. Enter the network name "Era Test Node", the URL `http://127.0.0.1:8011`, the Chain ID 260, and the currency symbol ETH.
 3. Save the network.

 We can then import the smart contract using the following steps:

 1. Go to the NFTs section in MetaMask.
 2. Click the "Import NFT" button.
 3. Enter the smart contract address and the token ID.
 4. Click "Import".

-We've now deployed our NFT smart contract to the ZkSync Era Test Node and imported it into our MetaMask account.
+We've now deployed our NFT smart contract to the ZKsync Era Test Node and imported it into our MetaMask account.